Sept 30, 2022

-Search Advisory Committee
+Search Advisory Committee announced.

 Committee members were selected in accordance with the Board of Regents’ Rules and Regulations, which include a provision for representation on such committees by various constituencies of the institution.

-How is the Search Advisory Committee selected?
+Search Advisory Committee announced.

 Per Regents’ Rules and Regulations, a Search Advisory Committee is established to recommend candidates to the Board.